jeanwsr/mokit-doc-mdbook/src/chap5-3.md

 ```

-The `frag_guess_wfn` utility will call Gaussian to perform HF calculations for monomers and the complex.
+`frag_guess_wfn` will call Gaussian to perform HF calculations for monomers and the complex.
 That is to say, currently only the SCF steps would be accelerated in GAMESS.
 The CCSD amplitude iteration is not accelerated.

 ## 5.3.5 SAPT0
-The utility `frag_guess_wfn` is also able to generate the input file of SAPT0 computation in PSI4.
+`frag_guess_wfn` is also able to generate the input file of SAPT0 computation in PSI4.
 Currently only SAPT0 (and sSAPT0) is supported.
 More advanced methods like SAPT2+ and SAPT2+(3)\\( \delta \\)MP2 will be supported in the future.
 Similarly, `frag_guess_wfn` will first call the Gaussian to perform HF/DFT computations and then generate the input file of SAPT job for PSI4.
 Be aware that SAPT cannot deal with strong interactions come from two fragments by breaking covalent bonds (in that case you should use the GKS-EDA method).

 Here is an SAPT example:
 ```